Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/article-rewriting/optimisation-checks/Introduction.md

 ### [Azure AI Content Safety](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/overview)

 There are times when a selected article may be blocked from LLM generation as it is flagged by the Azure AI Content Filter.
 As a result, you would be unable to generate the evaluation.
 Refer to this [link](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/concepts/harm-categories) to explore the harm categories which triggers the content filter.

+### Implementing new Agents

+1. Add in the new agent roles at `agents/enums.py`
+2. Implement your new prompt at `agents/prompts.py`
+3. Implement the new evaluation chain at `agents/models.py`
+4. Define your new state schema at `states/definitions.py`
+5. Integrate the new evaluations and their corresponding states into the LangGraph workflow at `checks.py`